davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores R2 for select combinations of 2 predictors on fct_hour, using the full training subset
 * OpenMeteoEDA_202306_v003 explores relationship among hour, month, and shortwave radiation
 * OpenMeteoEDA_202306_v003 further explores relationship among hour, month, and shortwave radiation
+* OpenMeteoEDA_202306_v003 downloads data for a new city